Nick-Xing2004/geography-game-app/README.txt

 4.react-confetti

 To run the backend, change the directory to 'server' and enter 'node index.js' in the terminal; for the frontend, first change the current directory to 'client', then enter 'npm start' to launch the react application.
+(note: I've logged the correct answer to each question to the console (the console in the web browser), so that you can enter the correct answer to check for the ribbon animation!)

 #Reflections on the coding process: